Brewers vs. Cubs Player Props Betting Odds

-Player prop bet odds for Christian Yelich, Nico Hoerner and others are listed when the Milwaukee Brewers host the Chicago Cubs at American Family Field on Tuesday at 4:10 PM ET.
+Player prop bet odds for Nico Hoerner, Christian Yelich and others are available when the Chicago Cubs visit the Milwaukee Brewers at American Family Field on Wednesday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!